derBlau/nvim-config/README.md

   Inlay hints and highlighting and any other form of diagnostics configuration is contained in `root/core/lsp.lua`.
 Right now, the configuration runs with default settings.

+  A set of universal keymaps were added to the different LSPs that allow the user to jump to definitions/declarations and even rename variables.
+A unviersal formatter keymap was also provided, but it it should be noted that it only works if supported by the lsp.

   The table below represents the language servers that are currently supported in the present configuration.

 - [x] Rust